 By Fridah Okachi

-Early childhood education is a crucial stepping stone in developing a child’s future by offering a platform to learn and interact with others.
+Early childhood education is a crucial stepping stone in developing a child’s future by offering a platform to learn and interact with peers.
 In general, investing in Early Childhood Development (ECD) has strong returns to individuals, communities, and the national economy.

 Over the years, early childhood education in Kenya has received massive support from the government, especially with the onset of devolution.
 Despite the progress made, like hiring more teachers and constructing new facilities, Kenya’s early childhood sector faces several challenges.